Maude, New South Wales: 1866-1900

 From 1 July 1868 Daniel Murphy replaced Patrick Prendergast as the licensee of the Maude Punt Hotel.
 During the same year a second hotel opened at Maude – the Post Office Hotel – with Patrick Prendergast as the first publican.
 The Maude Punt Hotel had ceased trading by about the early 1870s, leaving the Post Office Hotel as the only hotel at Maude.

 A visitor to Maude in early 1879 described "the little township of Maude" as situated "on the river bank", consisting of "four habitations, among which are a hotel and store, both kept by Mr. [Daniel] Murphy, and a police station, where a solitary trooper dreams his life away, praying, doubtless, for the Kellys to come and end his dreary lot".
 He added that "there is a punt crossing the river here, and a good-sized wool store, both in the hands of the almost solitary resident of the city, D. Murphy".
 The writer pointed out "that considerable traffic occurs through this place across the river, but great inconvenience is experienced after any heavy rains, owing to the billabong by which the township is surrounded becoming too deep to cross".

 A visitor to the township in about May 1881 remarked that Maude was "chiefly remarkable for its pigs", adding that "one sees them scattered up and down the prospect as far as the eye can reach, and in any variety".
 The writer made these additional observations: "Maude (from what fair creature the place has taken its name, I can’t say) boasts a store, a pub., post office, a police barracks, a punt over the river, and a talking cockatoo".

 Maude Weir

 During 1939-40 a weir was erected on the river at Maude by the Murrumbidgee Irrigation Authority.
 Its purpose was to divert water onto the lower bidgee flood plain, and to compensate landholders for the lack of natural floods after Burrinjuck Dam was built.

 Later developments

 In 1976 the village of Maude consisted of "about five houses".
 Public facilities in the town were the Post Office Hotel (usually known as 'the Maude Pub’), a school, recreation oval, service station, tennis courts and a bridge over the Murrumbidgee.

+In 2020 work began on the replacement of the Matthews Bridge with a new concrete bridge.